renanfernandes/renanfernandes.org/content/posts/protecting-ha-caddy-entra-updated.md

 OAUTH2_PROXY_SKIP_PROVIDER_BUTTON=true
 ```

 ⚠️ **Gotcha**: The cookie secret must be exactly 16, 24, or 32 bytes.
 Don’t add quotes or inline comments in the env file.
-A wrong line here caused me to spend an hour debugging errors...
+A wrong line here caused me to spend an hour debugging errors 🥺

 ---